Maxproto/IBA/README.md

 ## Citation

-If you find this project useful for your research, please consider citing:
+If you find this project useful, please consider citing:

 ```BibTeX
 @inproceedings{lan2024influencer,